Beecham’s was the largest business of its kind in the world by 1913, with well over a million pills sold every day.

 The Germans invaded France in 1940, and company capital was transferred to the United States to disguise the British origins of the firm.
 The Second World War isolated Perrier from its traditional markets of the British Empire, the USA and the French colonies.
 Between 1941 and 1944 sales to the German army represented 40 percent of turnover.

-After the liberation of France, the Harmsworth family looked to sell the business, which was loss-making and needed substantial investment.
-Gustave Leven (1915 – 2008) was working at the family stockbroking firm in Paris when his father asked him to find a buyer for Perrier in 1946.
+After the liberation of France, the Harmsworth family looked to sell the business, which was loss-making and required substantial investment.
+Gustave Leven (1915 – 2008) was working at his family stockbroking firm in Paris when his father asked him to find a buyer for Perrier in 1946.
 He visited the Perrier bottling plant, which was in need of reorganisation.
 He witnessed workers fill bottles by plunging them into the spring by hand, and sometimes using their feet to help put the bottle caps on.

 Leven saw a strong brand that had considerable scope for improvement, and acquired the company along with four partners for £100,000.
 Ten million bottles were sold in 1946.

 By 1952 annual sales were 150 million bottles.
 By introducing mass advertising to a staid industry, Perrier was able to gain considerable market share in France.
+Perrier was the highest-selling mineral water in France by 1962, with a 25 percent market share.

 By the mid 1970s, Perrier held half of the French bottle water market.
 Leven installed a glass bottle manufacturing plant at Vergeze in 1973.

 By the early 1970s, Perrier was distributed in Britain by Schweppes and Grand Metropolitan.
 The British market was limited to a few high-end establishments, as its distributors did not believe that there was a significant demand for bottled water.
 Perrier entered into British supermarket distribution for itself from 1974.
 Six million bottles were sold in Britain in 1978.